Ready to learn more?

 Scholarships

 Game – Development is a three-year advanced diploma program that aims to develop expert game designers who are able to create and develop their own titles.
-The program will prepare you to become technically literate with the ability to advance the conceptual and cultural potential of games.
+The program will prepare learners to become technically literate with the ability to advance the conceptual and cultural potential of games.

 What You’ll Learn